BYLAWS OF THE FAYETTEVILLE FREE LIBRARY Approved 5/19/09

-2) To be eligible for nomination to the board, an individual must reside within the library’s NYSED charter to serve area, have actively served on a board committee for one year and be nominated to a vacant board position by the committee’s chair.
+2) To be eligible for nomination to the board, an individual must reside within the library’s NYSED charter to serve area.
 In addition, The President may appoint an individual subject to approval of a board majority vote.

 3) The trustees of the Association shall be elected at the annual meeting of the membership.